 Yellowstone Season 5 Part 2 teaser

-Paramount did release a teaser for the back half of the season, but you may notice that it contains no new footage, since the new episodes haven't been filmed yet.
-Piper Perabo told TV Guide in mid-December that she had no idea what was coming after Episode 8.
+Paramount did release a teaser for the back half of the season, but it contained no new footage, since the new episodes haven't been filmed yet.
+Piper Perabo told TV Guide in mid-December 2022 that she had no idea what was coming after Episode 8.

 Yellowstone Season 5 recaps